-In addition to training dogs, Tyler also enjoys hiking, kung ku, meditation, and spending time with his family.
+In addition to training dogs, Tyler also enjoys hiking, kung fu, meditation, and spending time with his family.

 Tyler personally coaches all the staff at K9 Connection, and directs all the training programs.
 He is not currently accepting new clients.

-Barb Lenahan – Dog Trainer, Board & Train Dog Trainer
+Barb Lenahan – Dog Trainer – Board & Train, Group Classes

 Together with Dobermans she volunteers at Roswell Park Cancer Institute, bringing support, comfort and companionship to patients, families and staff.

 Danielle started training dogs when she was 9 years old and never looked back.
 Although